What Is Sarcomatoid Mesothelioma?

 The median overall survival for sarcomatoid mesothelioma was 15 months with immunotherapy and 10.7 months with chemotherapy in a recent study.
 Each patient’s prognosis differs based on health, tumor location and metastasis.
 Doctors use data from the recent past to make prognosis estimates for sarcomatoid mesothelioma life expectancy.

 Patients with pleural sarcomatoid mesothelioma survive about five months.
-The life expectancy for peritoneal mesothelioma patients is about 10 to 11 months after diagnosis.
+The average life expectancy for peritoneal mesothelioma patients is about 10 to 11 months after diagnosis.
 Women with the sarcomatoid type tend to live longer than men.

 The most impressive advancement for checkpoint blockade has been the demonstration that for people with sarcomatoid and biphasic mesothelioma, we can double survival with the combination of ipilimumab and nivolumab.